-Liaise with police where appropriate and call your SSW or out of hours for advice as soon as possible. (within 8 hours)
+Liaise with police where appropriate call for advice as soon as possible. (within 8 hours)

 Your foster child goes missing

 You should have an agreed timeframe for reporting your child missing.
 After this time has elapsed call the police on 101 make sure you tell them why you are worried and take a note of the reference number.
 Call your SSW / OOH and they will advise you on how to call the LA OOH